Camel Farm Alice Springs

 I’m Marcus Williams, the owner of Pyndan Camel Tracks, a Camel Farm Alice Springs in Central Australia.
 I’ve been a camel man in the outback of Australia since 1982.
 Really ‘cameleering’ has been my main job all my life.
 I started working with camels because they completely enthralled me.
 Any questions about camels and outback Australia, I hope that I can find you an answer when you visit us for a tour by camel.
-I also make all my camel saddles and fix rope, so I’d be happy to show you what I’m working on.
+I also make all my camel saddles and fix rope, so I’d be happy to show you what I’m working on or chat by phone.

 I’m often asked why Pyndan Camel Tracks?
 It all goes back to my early experiences with camels back in the 1980s in outback Australia.
 I learnt to handle camels in the red ‘pyndan’ sand plains around Broome, Western Australia.
 Pyndan soil is the red earthy sand that blew in on the wind from the Great Sandy Desert during the past two million years.
 The pyndan sand plain collides with the Indian Ocean.
 When I moved to Central Australia to catch my own camels, the red sands of the Simpson Desert butting the cobalt blue desert sky reminded me of pyndan country.

 I am proud that Pyndan Camel Tracks has been awarded Nature Tourism Certification through Eco Tourism Australia.